xmedius/sendsecure-java/README.md

-enterpriseAccount | The SendSecure enterprise account username          | The username of a SendSecure user of the current enterprise account password          | The password of this user otp               | The one-time password of this user (if any) endpoint          | The URL to the SendSecure service ("https://portal.xmedius.com" will be used by default if empty)
+enterpriseAccount | The SendSecure enterprise account username          | The username of a SendSecure user of the current enterprise account password          | The password of this user deviceId          | The unique ID of the device used to get the Token deviceName        | The name of the device used to get the Token applicationType   | The type/name of the application used to get the Token ("SendSecure Java" will be used by default if empty) otp               | The one-time password of this user (if any) endpoint          | The URL to the SendSecure service ("https://portal.xmedius.com" will be used by default if empty)